Imagine Entertainment: Imagine Films Entertainment

-In November 1987, Imagine Films Entertainment announced its plans to move its financial and administrative activities from New York to Los Angeles, and Neil Braun, who was president and chief-executive officer of the company would not be part of the move, and instead would leave the company and is expected to reveal of his plans shortly and his personal commitments would keep him from making the shift, but he called the consolidation "the right decision for the company" while expressing his disappointment at not being able to stay on.
+In November 1987, Imagine Films Entertainment announced its plans to move its financial and administrative activities from New York City to Los Angeles, and Neil Braun, who was president and chief-executive officer of the company would not be part of the move, and instead would leave the company and is expected to reveal of his plans shortly and his personal commitments would keep him from making the shift, but he called the consolidation "the right decision for the company" while expressing his disappointment at not being able to stay on.

 On December 1, 1987, the company sealed a production and distribution deal with Universal Pictures via a "long-term multiple picture agreement" that they distributed Imagine's films for three to five films a year and the agreement "contemplates the possibility" that Universal acquired a 20% share in Imagine and it ran through November 1992 for financing 50% of 30 films.
 Imagine had an IPO in 1986 at $8 for a package of one share and one warrant.
 Shares rose to $19.25 before falling in the stock market crash in 1987 to $2.25.
 In the summer of next year, Imagine struck a deal with MCA TV to handle distribution of its television material.
 MCA and Imagine had a joint television venture which MCA had the exclusive network and home video distribution rights.
 Imagine retained domestic distribution rights for now and was banking on those rights becoming more valuable in the future as its theatrical and television programs gained exposure.
 Imagine's television division focused on half-hour comedies, whereas MCA focused on one-hour programs for the networks.

 In September 1988, Robert Harris who was employee of MCA, and president of Universal Television Group joined the company as president of motion pictures and television.
 Harris said the studio was also taking original feature cable projects with Showtime, HBO, TNT, USA and MTV Network (which includes Nickelodeon and VH-1, in addition to projects with on-air networks).